puppetlabs/puppetlabs-concat/README.md

 Data type: Boolean, String.

 Specifies whether to add a header message at the top of the destination file.
-Valid options: the booleans 'true' and 'false', or a string to serve as the header.
+Valid options: the booleans `true` and `false`, or a string to serve as the header.

-If you set 'warn' to 'true', `concat` adds the following line with an `order` of `0`:
+If you set 'warn' to `true`, `concat` adds the following line with an `order` of `0`:

-Default value: 'false'.
+Default value: `false`.

 ~~~
 # This file is managed by Puppet.
 DO NOT EDIT.